thousandeyes/appd-integration-reference/custom-monitor/readme.md

 }
 ```

 ** Note**: the AppDynamics `Application`, `Tier`, and `Node` must be specified as metadata in the `Description` section of any ThousandEyes tests that data is being pulled from.
-Metadata is json format, for example:
+Metadata is json format, as in the following example:

 ```json
 {